ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 --- abstract

-This document defines the concept of Digital Map, and identifies a set of Digital Map requirements and use cases.
+This document defines the concept of Service & Infrastructure Maps (SIMAP), and identifies a set of SIMAP requirements and use cases.

-The document intends to be used as a reference for the assessment effort of the various topology modules to meet Digital Map requirements.
+The document intends to be used as a reference for the assessment effort of the various topology modules to meet SIMAP requirements.

 --- middle

 # Introduction

-Digital Map is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+Service & Infrastructure Maps (SIMAP) is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
 It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongs layers and correlate between them.